vladelaina/Catime/PRIVACY.md

 3. **Recent Files List**
    Stores paths of recently opened files for quick access.

+4. **Secure Credentials**
+   If you use the Data Monitor feature and provide access tokens (e.g., GitHub Token), these are stored securely using the **Windows Credential Manager**.
+They are encrypted by the operating system and are **never** saved in plain text configuration files.

 ### Network Access Information

 Catime only accesses the internet in the following circumstances: